Internet censorship in Thailand: Methods

 Image displayed by MICT when accessing prohibited content from Thailand after 2017.

-MICT blocks indirectly by informally "requesting" the blocking of websites by Thailand's 54 commercial and non-profit Internet service providers (ISPs).
-Although ISPs are not legally required to accede to these "requests", MICT Permanent Secretary Kraisorn Pornsuthee wrote in 2006 that ISPs who fail to comply will be punitively sanctioned by government in the form of bandwidth restriction or even loss of their operating license.
+MICT blocks indirectly by informally "requesting" the blocking of websites by Thailand's 54 commercial and non-profit ISPs.
+Although ISPs are not legally required to accede to these "requests," MICT Permanent Secretary Kraisorn Pornsuthee wrote in 2006 that ISPs who fail to comply will be punitively sanctioned by government in the form of bandwidth restriction or even loss of their operating license.
 This is a powerful compulsion to comply.

-Websites are blocked by Uniform Resource Locator (URL) and/or IP address.
+Websites are blocked by Uniform Resource Locator (URL) and/or an Internet Protocol (IP) address.
 However, only about 20% of blocked sites are identified by IP address; the remaining 80% are unable to be identified at a specific physical location.
 If these sites could be identified as being located in Thailand, legal action could be taken against their operators.
 Thus, lack of IP address is a major oversight.

-Several technologies are employed to censor the Internet such as caching, blacklisting domain name or IP address, or simply redirection to a government homepage.
+Several technologies are employed to censor the internet, such as caching, blacklisting a domain name or an IP address, or simply redirection to a government homepage.
 Blacklisting the website is beneficial for this kind of web censorship as the webmasters would be unaware that their websites are being blocked.
 This measure is said to be used to make unpleasant websites appear unavailable.

-Many censored web sites previously redirected the user to a site hosted by the Ministry of Information and Communication Technology (MICT) which states that the requested destination could not be displayed due to improper content.
+Many censored websites previously redirected the user to a site hosted by the Ministry of Information and Communication Technology (MICT) which states that the requested destination could not be displayed due to improper content.

-Censorship of the Internet in Thailand is currently for website access only.
-Unlike China's "Great Firewall", which censors all Internet traffic including chat conversation via Instant Messaging, Thai Internet users are still able to interact with other users without being censored.
-However, current policy is to use a system of transparent proxies so that the user receives system, server, TCP and browser error messages when trying to access blocked sites leading the user to believe that the failure is caused in the Internet itself.
+Censorship of the internet in Thailand is currently for website access only.
+Unlike China's "Great Firewall", which censors all internet traffic including chat conversations via Instant Messaging, Thai internet users are still able to interact with other users without being censored.
+However, current policy is to use a system of transparent proxies so that the user receives system, server, Transmission Control Protocol (TCP), and browser error messages when trying to access blocked sites leading the user to believe that the failure is caused in the internet itself.

-Search engine giants, Google and Yahoo!, were approached to investigate the potential capability for blocking access to their cached web pages in Thailand, a common technique used to circumvent blocking.
-The search engines were also asked about keyword search blocking which is used effectively in China to censor the Internet.
+Search engines, Google and Yahoo!, were approached to investigate the potential capability for blocking access to their cached web pages in Thailand, a common technique used to circumvent blocking.
+The search engines were also asked about keyword search blocking, which is used effectively in China to censor the internet.
 Google, at least, has made public a statement that it has no intention of blocking any sites to users in Thailand.

 New OONI data reveals the blocking of 13 websites in Thailand across 6 different ISPs, between 6 November 2016 and 27 February 2017.
-Thai ISPs appear to primarily be implementing censorship through DNS hijacking and through the use of middle boxes (HTTP transparent proxies) which serve block pages.
+Thai ISPs appear to primarily be implementing censorship through DNS hijacking and through the use of middle boxes (HTTP transparent proxies), which serve block pages.

 Examples of websites blocked

-19 September Network against Coup d'Etat

-A trend is increased censorship of anti-coup websites such as 19 September Network against Coup d'Etat, which has been blocked six times as of February 2007, with the government refusing to acknowledge responsibility for the blocking.